 Jeng in the Indonesian Language

-If you are a woman and you are called with the honorific title [jeng], it means the person who's calling you felt that she is very close with you.
+If you are a woman and you are called with the honorific title [jeng], it means the person who's calling you feels that she is very close to you.
 She honors you.
 [Jeng] is usually used by women to address other women.
 In Jakarta, [jeng] is usually used by women of the high class to address between them.

 [Jeng] is not to be confused with [jeng jeng], like in this comic below.